 Her philosophy was that pets will find you; you don't find them.
-As you can imagine, many a dog would show up, and always at the right time, out
+As you can imagine, many a dog would show up, and always at the right time, out on the farm.

 Her greatest love was her family.
 She was especially proud of her children and grandchildren.
 She cherished the annual "girl's trips" with her granddaughters and all the memories they created.
-She loved hosting extended family gatherings and always made more food than could possibly be
+She loved hosting extended family gatherings and always made more food than could possibly be eaten.